 The MC5 accommodations layout with engine room.
 An optional washer/dryer goes under the companionway stairs.
 The crew cabin aft is optional.
 Headroom in the forward stateroom is 6'7" (2 m), 6'6" (1.98 m) in the guest cabin and 6'1" (1.85 m) in the master.

-This shot taken at the Dusseldorf, Germany fairgrounds in January shows the narrow stem, hard chines, and steep deadrise of MC5 hull.
+This shot taken at the Dusseldorf, Germany fairgrounds in January, shows the narrow stem, hard chines, and steep deadrise of the MC5 hull.